-Why I love it: This vegan dish is very easy and quick to make, tastes absolutely delicious and is also quite healthy with the fresh herbs, coriander, lemon juice, and vegetables.
+Why I love it: This vegan dish is very easy and quick to make, tastes delicious and is also quite healthy with the fresh herbs, coriander, lemon juice, vegetables and olive oil.
 It works equally well as a warm side dish or a cold side salad and is a perfect fit for any grilled meat and seafood.
 Happy summer!

 To license this image please contact me at firstname.lastname@example.org.